dddice/dddice-js/README.md

 # dddice JavaScript SDK

-Integrate live 3D dice rolling into your own projects.
+Read the [official documentation](https://docs.dddice.com/sdk/js/latest/) for more information.

-For more information, read the [Official Documentation](https://docs.dddice.com/sdk/js/latest/).
+Integrate live 3D dice rolling into your own projects by leveraging the power of [dddice](https://dddice.com).

 ## License